KQM-git/kqm-compendium/content/comps/beidou_sara_quickswap/1_beidou_sara_quickswap.md

 # **Notes**
 The only purpose of this build is to reach maximum Beidou damage numbers while also having a functioning team outside of speedruns.
 The main goal of this rotation is to ensure full uptime on Sara's C6 on Beidou's Burst since the Crit Damage buff cannot be snapshotted.
-Weaving in normal attacks between each skill cast is imperative for maximizing Beidou's discharge uptime.
+Weaving in Normal Attacks between each skill cast is imperative for maximizing Beidou's discharge uptime.
 <br></br>

 Explanation of rotation: